kaihendry/dabase.com/content/blog/Microservice-timeouts.md

 What are the approaches to handle this case?

 1. Introduce a queue to retry
-1. Make the purchase API asynchronous
+2. Make the purchase API asynchronous
-1. Monitor the APIs are start strictly enforcing low response times
+3. Monitor the APIs to start strictly enforcing low response times
-1. Introduce caching
+4. Introduce caching
-1. Make the API idempotent
+5. Make the API idempotent

-Each of these solutions are actually very hard to implement consistency!
+Each of these solutions are actually very hard to implement!

+1. Queues sound trivial, but they are not.
+You need AWS SQS with support for <abbr title="Deadletter queues">DLQs</abbr>
+2. Asynchronous APIs often require a callback, which require addressable endpoints
+3. Monitoring each API via Prometheus / Grafana is non-trivial .. you will go down a rabbit hole when it comes to distributed tracing
+4. Caching is hard
+5. To make an API idempotent aka "retry-abble", often you need to store state so you know where you left off

 Let's imagine the Payment API also has microservice dependencies: